manticoresoftware/manticoresearch-php/docs/searchclass.md

 ```

-Note that the `equals` operator can be omitted and filter function can be called only with the `value` parameter as in the example below:
+Note that the `equals` operator can be omitted, and the filter function can be called only with the `value` parameter, as shown in the example below:

 ```php
 $search->filter('year', 2000);
 ```

-The functions can also accept a single parameter as a filter class like Range(),  Equals() or Distance()
+The functions can also accept a single parameter as a filter class like Range(), Equals(), or Distance().

 ```php
 $search->filter(new Range('year', ['lte' => 2020]));